Gaurav-89-89/E-commerce-Sales-Customer-Analytics/Findings.md

 ---

-## Honest caveats (worth saying out loud in an interview)
+## Honest caveats

-- This is a **synthetic dataset** (110 customers, 460 orders) — patterns like return rates and city differences are close to random by construction, not driven by real customer behavior.
+Note: this is a synthetic dataset built for practice — patterns like return rates and city differences are close to random by construction rather than reflecting real customer behavior, and small cohort sizes in later months make the repeat-purchase chart noisy.
-- The **cohort repeat-rate** chart has a known bias: recent cohorts (and especially small ones like Oct–Dec with only 2–5 customers) look noisy or artificially skewed.
-Call this out if presenting the chart.
-- With only 460 orders across 12 months, month-to-month revenue swings are partly just noise rather than a meaningful business signal.